What is acrylamide?

 What expert agencies say

 The International Agency for Research on Cancer (IARC) is part of the World Health Organization (WHO).
 Its major goal is to identify causes of cancer.
-Based on the data from lab animals, IARC classifies acrylamide as a "probable human carcinogen".
+IARC classifies acrylamide as a “probable human carcinogen” based on data showing it can increase the risk of some types of cancer in lab animals.
+The evidence in humans was considered to be “inadequate” at the time of the last IARC review of the subject (1997), and at that time acrylamide was not known to be found in foods.

 The National Toxicology Program (NTP) is formed from parts of several different US government agencies, including the National Institutes of Health (NIH), the Centers for Disease Control and Prevention (CDC), and the Food and Drug Administration (FDA).
-The NTP has classified acrylamide as "reasonably anticipated to be a human carcinogen" based on the studies in lab animals.
+In its most recent Report on Carcinogens (2011), the NTP has classified acrylamide as “reasonably anticipated to be a human carcinogen” based on the studies in lab animals.

 The US Environmental Protection Agency (EPA) maintains the Integrated Risk Information System (IRIS), an electronic database that contains information on human health effects from exposure to various substances in the environment.
-The EPA classifies acrylamide as a "probable human carcinogen" based on studies in lab animals.
+The EPA classifies acrylamide as “likely to be a carcinogen to humans” based on studies in lab animals.

 Since the discovery of acrylamide in foods, the American Cancer Society, the FDA, and many other organizations have recognized the need for further research on this topic.
 Ongoing studies will continue to provide new information on whether acrylamide levels in foods are linked to increased cancer risk.